 The same with postcards – please make sure your greetings postcards, tourist postcards of the UK and blank postcards are made in the UK.

-J. Salmon Limited is the oldest established post card and calendar publisher in Britain, founded in 1880.
+J. Salmon Limited is (was) the oldest established post card and calendar publisher in Britain, founded in 1880.
 On their website it says “Salmon is proud to say that its product range is still entirely printed in Britain at its site in Sevenoaks.”
 Post cards and calendars remain at the core of the company’s publishing but other product ranges include guide books, gift books, recipe books, greeting cards, notecards, prints, placemats, diaries and other associated items.
 Their publications feature colourful photography, nostalgic transport and countryside images, retro and vintage posters and contemporary artwork.
 Salmon products are available in many retail outlets including stationers, card shops, bookshops, garden centres and giftshops.
 You can also buy their calendars, diaries, recipe books, placemats, prints, greetings cards, notecards, picture guidebooks and gift books directly from their website.
 In addition to local views, J Salmon post cards depict a wide range of themes including seaside, humour, pets, steam transport, wild animals and many others – 25 Sept 2017 update sadly J Salmon says it will close its business down in December 2017.
 As of 20 June 2019 their website tells us “The company took the decision to cease printing production in late 2017 and finally withdrew from publishing in the early part of 2018.”
 Salmon products are no longer being made, although their recipe books are still available from a company called Dorrigo of Manchester, a former distributer for Salmon and now the publisher of just the recipe books, not the postcards and so on (which are sadly no longer being made).
 Dorrigo produce 3D relief maps and waterproof dinky maps for the tourist industry and now they publish the famous Salmon Favourite Recipe Books, but no country of origin information is given on their website so I don’t know where their products are made and the new Dorrigo Salmon recipe books themselves contains no information about where they are made – http://www.jsalmon.com